How to Motivate Yourself: 11 Tips for Self Improvement

 Identify a trigger.

-Choose something that you already do everyday, like brushing your teeth or eating lunch, to be a trigger for the action you want to make a habit.
-Write out an “if-then” plan (also known as an implementation intention).
+Choose something you already do daily, like brushing your teeth or eating lunch, to trigger the action you want to make a habit.
+Write an “if-then” plan (or an implementation intention).

 If I pour my first cup of coffee, then I will spend five minutes on my math homework.